tinijs/tinijs/apps/tinijs.dev/content/ui-posts/203 - customization/index.md

 }
 +++

-For consuming components, there are several ways to customize Tini UI components:
+To customize UI packages and components, there are several ways:

 1. Override skin variables
 2. Use parts